Humanity-s-Last-Code-Exam/HLCE/README.md

 ## 🛠️Dataset Usage

-- 去哪里download dataset

-- 如何处理数据blabla
+- You can peruse and download our dataset via this link: https://huggingface.co/HumanLastCodeExam